data-engineering-helpers/ks-cheat-sheets/frameworks/minio/README.md

   to the place where Minio was installed (that solution was documented as a
   [GitHub issue on Minio repository](https://github.com/minio/minio/issues/16382)).
-  That operation will have to be repeted everytime Minio is upgraded by HomeBrew (_i.e._, once every few weeks):
+  That operation will have to be repeated everytime Minio is upgraded by HomeBrew (_i.e._, once every few weeks):
 ```bash
 $ export BREW_PFX="$(brew --prefix)"